sass/sass/accepted/module-system.md

 > Once the module system is firmly in place, we may add new `color.lighten()`
 > *et al* functions that are shorthands for `color.scale()` instead.

+The `grayscale()`, `invert()`, `alpha()`, and `opacity()` functions in `sass:color` will only accept color arguments, unlike their global counterparts.

+> These global functions need to accept non-color arguments for compatibility
+> with CSS functions of the same names.
+Since module namespacing eliminates the
+> ambiguity between built-in Sass functions and plain CSS functions, this
+> compatibility is no longer necessary.

 Built-in modules will contain only the functions described above.
 They won't contain any other [members](#member), CSS, or extensions.
 New members may be added in the future, but CSS will not be added to existing modules.